Financial Exclusion, Poor Insurer Practices and Consumer Protection Project

 There is also evidence that a broad range of poor insurer practices are putting Australians at risk of purchasing policies that fail to protect them in case of loss or damage to their most important assets.
 These practices include:

-This project will use large-scale surveys, interviews and focus groups to fill a significant gap in scholars’ and policymakers’ understandings of these issues.
+This project will use large-scale surveys and interviews to fill a significant gap in scholars’ and policymakers’ understandings of these issues.

 The project has seven principal aims: